garagehive/garagehive.github.io/docs/xero-errors.md

 [Go back to top](#top)

 #### This payment is not applied.
-This error is most commonly seen when aa payment has been taken on Garage Hive but has not been applied to a document.
+This error is most commonly seen when a payment has been taken on Garage Hive but has not been applied to a document.

 To see what document this error relates to clicking on the “Source” code to the right of the error and the customer ledger entries page will load with the effected document highlighted.